What To Know About Ceiling-Mounted Mini Splits

 Considerations when installing a ceiling-mounted mini-split

 Installation is another important thing to know about ceiling-mounted mini-splits.
-Before you choose to install a ceiling-mounted mini-split, it’s imperative that you carefully consider if you have enough space.
+Before you choose to install an air conditioning ceiling mount, it’s imperative that you carefully consider if you have enough space.
 Most ceiling cassette mini-splits are at least 22.5 by 22.5 inches or larger.
 As such, it’s important to ensure that your home’s rafters are spaced at least 22.5 inches apart and that you can install the unit without structural components or other appliances blocking the airflow.

-If you’re interested in installing a ceiling-mounted mini-split in your home, look no further than the experts at the Pioneer Mini-Split Store.
+If you’re interested in installing a ceiling AC unit in your home, look no further than the experts at the Pioneer Mini-Split Store.
 We offer a wide variety of different mini-split systems—from multi-split AC systems to ductless wall-, ceiling-, and floor-mounted splits—to ensure you find a product that works perfectly for your home.
 For more information regarding our systems, contact the Pioneer Mini-Split Store today.